govindarajanv/CKA/mock-test/practice.md

             -   create a static pod manifest in master node.
 Check kubelet config file and 'staticPodPath' configuration path (usually /etc/kubernetes/manifests)
             -   create a static pod on worker node.
 Create pod manifest in master node.
 Do scp to worker node. check the configuration path for staticPodPath, update if required.
 Restart kubelet service (enable). $ kubectl get pods -w on master, you should be able to see static pods.
 1. Daemonsets with a twist due to Taint and Tolerations.
+    -   if daemonsets need to be created on all nodes (toleration for the taint on master node is required)
+    -   if daemonsets need to be created only on worker nodes (no toleration is required to be set up)
-2. Create a pod with image redis with “temporary” directory that shares the pod’s lifetime on a given path /share/redis.
+3. Create a pod with image redis with “temporary” directory that shares the pod’s lifetime on a given path /share/redis.
     -   Answer: Temporary here means empty directory.
 Create a hostpath persistent volume, create PVC, create pod with that PVC mounted on to it.
-1. Create a network policy that denies access to the payroll pod in the accounting namespace
+4. Create a network policy that denies access to the payroll pod in the accounting namespace
     -   Answer: Refer documentation, add egress and Ingress with pod selector based on labels
-1. Create a namespace called finance, create a network policy, that blocks all traffic to pods in finance namespace except for traffic from pods in the same namespace on port 8080
+5. Create a namespace called finance, create a network policy, that blocks all traffic to pods in finance namespace except for traffic from pods in the same namespace on port 8080
     -   Answer: label namespace (as we would be using namespace label selector.
 To select all pods in the namespace, pod selector should have empty braces {}.
 Use namespace selector in ingress or egress (ipblock, pod selector and namespace selector are the options available)
     -   podSelector: {} means all pods will be selected
-1. Make a worker node unschedulable and drain the pods
+6. Make a worker node unschedulable and drain the pods
     -   $ kubectl cordon worker01
     -   $ kubectl drain worker01 --ignore-daemonsets
-3. JSONPATH Exercises
+7. JSONPATH Exercises
     -   Print the image of containers used by all pods across namespace
         -   $ kubectl get pod -o jsonpath=’{.items[*].metadata.name}{.items[*].status.conditions[?(@.type==”Ready”)].lastTransitionTime}’
     -   List all pods name, lastProbeTime from status where the type is ready.